-Connect QuickBooks and predict cash runway with confidence.
+Connect QuickBooks Online and forecast cash runway with confidence.
 This guide is for seed to pre-Series A founders using QuickBooks who want a clear, reliable view of burn, runway, and what actually changes when they hire, pause hiring, or adjust pricing.

 A founder I know once told me they discovered they had three months of runway left while preparing for a board meeting.
 They'd been tracking expenses in QuickBooks religiously, but the spreadsheet they used for projections hadn't been updated in six weeks.
 By the time they realized the gap between their accounting data and their cash position, their options had narrowed dramatically.

 CB Insights reports that 29% of startups fail because they run out of cash.
 QuickBooks does an excellent job recording what happened, but it lacks built-in runway calculations and forward-looking cash forecasting tools.
-Manual spreadsheets create forecast errors, delay strategic decisions, and consume founder time that should go toward building the business.
-Real-time QuickBooks integration with modern FP&A platforms enables proactive cash management, scenario modeling, and board-ready reporting without the weekly reconciliation grind.
+Manual spreadsheets create forecast errors, delay decisions, and consume founder time that should go toward building the business.
+Syncing QuickBooks Online into a live financial model enables proactive cash management, scenario modeling, and board-ready reporting without the weekly reconciliation grind.

 Understanding Cash Runway Fundamentals